eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial2_3D.md

          outFields: ["*"]
        });
 ```

-In this step, we created a reference to a polygon layer (population poverty in US) and created a renderer for the same.
+**Step 1.4 In this step, we add the polygon layer to the map.

-**Step 4: Replace the following two lines of code (lines 89-90, more or less) by the three lines of code down below**
+Replace the following two lines of code (lines 89-90, more or less) by the three lines of code down below**
 ```javascript
 var map = new Map({
           basemap: "gray",